 At this time a real breakthrough came.
 After fifteen months, we had special services with a pastor from a nearby city.
-He brought some of his congregation, and the worship was tremendous.
+He brought some of his congre- gation, and the worship was tremendous.
 At the end of the service, four people received the Holy Ghost!

 In this second year, we had an average of one person per month to receive the Holy Ghost.
 The pace still seemed slow-but it was certainly better than one per year!
 The next year, the average was two per month, and the fourth year was much the same.
 Over the years we have seen a steady increase, so that in 2000, after eight years, we averaged well over two per week being filled with the Spirit.
-We are now believing God for an average of one per day, and indeed, in January 2001 we saw twenty-eight people receive the Holy Ghost in thirty-one days.
+We are now believing God for an average of one per eceive the Holy Ghost in thirty-one days.
 That was more than our first two years combined.

 Here is a graph that displays the number of people per year who have received the Holy Spirit in our assembly (excluding our jail services).
 The number for 2001 is a projection based on the first quarter.
-The graph illustrates the results of being persistent.